MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 ###  Update data warehouse management Server with the new database server name

- Use the following procedure to update the data warehouse management server to use the new database server name.
+ Use the following procedure to update the data warehouse management server to use the new database server name:

 1. Sign in to the computer as a user with administrative credentials.